Arthur Schuster: Early years

 Arthur Schuster was born in Frankfurt am Main, Germany the son of Francis Joseph Schuster, a cotton merchant and banker, and his wife Marie Pfeiffer.

 Schuster's parents were married in 1849, converted from Judaism to Christianity, and brought up their children in that faith.
-In 1869, his father moved to Manchester where the family textile business was based.
-Arthur, who had been to school in Frankfurt and was studying in Geneva, joined his parents in 1870 and he and the other children became British citizens in 1875.
-Edgar Schuster (1897–1969) was his nephew.
+In 1869, his father moved to Manchester, where the family textile business was based.
+Arthur, who had been to school in Frankfurt and was studying in Geneva, joined his parents in 1870, and he and the other children became British citizens in 1875.

-From his childhood, Schuster had been interested in science and after working for a year (1870/71) for the family firm of Schuster Brothers in Manchester, he persuaded his father to let him study at Owens College.
+From his childhood, Schuster had been interested in science, and after working for a year (1870/71) for the family firm of Schuster Brothers in Manchester, he persuaded his father to let him study at Owens College.
 He studied mathematics under Thomas Barker and physics under Balfour Stewart, and began research with Henry Roscoe on the spectra of hydrogen and nitrogen.
+He was elected to membership of the Manchester Literary and Philosophical Society on 18 November 1873. and President of the Society 1892–94, Secretary 1885–88.
 He spent a year with Gustav Kirchhoff at the University of Heidelberg, and having gained his PhD, returned to Owens as an unpaid demonstrator in physics.
 Schuster later used his family's wealth to buy material and equipment and to endow readerships in mathematical physics at Manchester and meteorology at the University of Cambridge.
 He also contributed to the Royal Society and the International Union for Co-operation in Solar Research.

 After a further period of study in Germany with Wilhelm Eduard Weber and Hermann von Helmholtz, he returned to England, where his knowledge of spectrum analysis led to him being appointed to lead an expedition to Siam, to photograph the coronal spectrum during the total solar eclipse of 6 April 1875.
 This was an important appointment for such a junior scientist.
 On the way, he wrote a letter dated 21 February 1875, to Nature describing his observation of the "green flash" phenomenon.